Patrick Mahomes suffers a torn ACL and Chiefs say he's considering surgical options

 KANSAS CITY, Mo.
-(AP) — Patrick Mahomes tore the ACL in his left knee while trying to keep the Kansas City Chiefs' postseason hopes alive in the waning seconds of a 16-13 loss to the Los Angeles Chargers on Sunday, and the team said the star quarterback was considering surgical options.
+(AP) — Patrick Mahomes tore the ACL in his left knee while trying to keep the Kansas City Chiefs' postseason hopes alive in the waning seconds of a 16-13 loss to the Los Angeles Chargers on Sunday, and the two-time MVP quarterback was considering surgical options.

-It's the most significant injury of a superlative nine-year career for Mahomes, a two-time MVP who has led the Chiefs to three Super Bowl titles and reached the AFC championship game in each of his seven previous seasons as Kansas City's starter.
+It's the most significant injury of a superlative nine-year career for Mahomes, who has led the Chiefs to three Super Bowl titles and reached the AFC championship game in each of his seven previous seasons as the starter in Kansas City.

 This year, the Chiefs won't even make the playoffs, and Mahomes won't be back on the field until sometime in 2026.

-Mahomes was eventually helped to the blue injury tent on the sideline, but he only stayed there for a few moments.
+He was eventually helped to the blue injury tent on the sideline, but Mahomes only stayed there for a few moments.
 He soon emerged with staff members on either side of him, limping toward the locker room with a white towel draped over his head.

-“He will get an MRI tomorrow or this evening,” coach Andy Reid said, “whenever we can.”
+“He will get an MRI tomorrow or this evening,” Chiefs coach Andy Reid said, “whenever we can.”

+It turned out to be Sunday night.
+And the news was what everyone in Kansas City had feared.

+“I just hugged him, man,” Chiefs defensive tackle Chris Jones said.
+“That’s my brother.
+We’ve been through so much.
+We love Pat.”

 Gardner Minshew entered the game and completed three straight passes to give the Chiefs a chance.
 But he was picked off by Derwin James on a jump ball intended for Travis Kelce with 14 seconds remaining, sealing the Chargers' season sweep of Kansas City.